-Ellen Dahl is a visual artist and researcher originally from the Arctic north of Norway.
-She now lives and works on Gadigal Country (Sydney) Australia.
-Dahl's practice is largely rooted in working with or around the landscape.
-Photography’s intrinsic involvement in how we see and feel about the world around us underpins her projects.
-She continually explores the expanded field of the photographic medium and its potential to engage new ways of assembling ecological meaning and geological imagination.
-She is also interested in the medium’s relationship to time, exploring this across photography, video and still-motion, sound, and installation.
-Dahl is the winner of the prestigious biannual MAMA National Photography Prize 2024, and she received a Masters of Fine Arts from Sydney College of the Arts, University of Sydney (2015) and a PhD from School of Creative Arts and Media, University of Tasmania (2024).
+Ellen Dahl is a visual artist, researcher, and educator originally from the Arctic north of Norway.
+She now lives and works on Gadigal Country (Sydney), Australia.
+Dahl’s practice is rooted in working with and around the landscape, with photography’s intrinsic role in shaping how we see and feel the world underpinning her projects.
+She continually explores the expanded field of the photographic medium and its potential to assemble new forms of ecological meaning and geological imagination.
+Her work also examines the medium’s relationship to time, which she explores across photography, video and still-motion, sound, and installation.

 Symbiotic Ecologies: group show, Delmar Gallery, Sydney November - December 2024